aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 ---

-# Summary

-Defatiguer is a perceptual stabilisation framework that reduces listening fatigue by identifying and attenuating unstable spectral-temporal interactions in audio material.

-It does not attempt to improve sound in an absolute sense.

-It attempts to make sound easier to follow over time.

----

 # Related tool: [SpectralGravity Processor](https://github.com/aston89/SpectralGravity-Processor)

 Alongside *defatiguer*, there is a complementary tool called **[SpectralGravity Processor](https://github.com/aston89/SpectralGravity-Processor)**, which approaches audio processing from a different conceptual angle.